creative-talha/BMS-Banking-Management-System/README.md

-Banking Management System (C)
+🏦 Banking Management System (C)

-A console-based Banking Management System written in C, implementing real-world banking logic using binary file handling, modular design, and role-based access control.
+Welcome to my Banking Management System project — a console-based application written in C that simulates real-world banking operations using file handling, structures, and role-based access control.

-This project supports User and Banker roles with separate workflows and persistent data storage.
+This project reflects my journey of strengthening core C fundamentals and understanding how real systems manage data persistently.

+💻 About the Project

+This system allows two types of users:

+👤 Bank Users

+🏦 Bankers (Admin)

+Each role has its own permissions, workflows, and menu system — similar to how actual banking software operates.

-📌 Key Features
+🚀 Features
-👤 User Module
+👤 User Features

-Secure login
+Secure login system

 Check account balance